Fountain City oddities

 And that's just the house.
 In another building, there are shelves and shelves of toys — a Tom Corbett Space Cadet, a Cocoa Puff train, a Popeye, hundreds of vehicles of all kinds.

-In four other buildings, there are real cars - a 1929 Olds woody, a G-Man Cruiser, a 1955 Packard, the 1958 Chevy in which he met his wife, Bernadette.
+In four other buildings, there are real cars — a 1929 Olds woody, a G-Man Cruiser, a 1955 Packard and the 1958 Chevy in which he met his wife, Bernadette.